webkenny/alfred/README.md

-alfred 2.0 Workflows by @webkenny
+Alfred 2.0 Workflows by @webkenny
 ======

 A collection of workflows for Alfred 2.0